sailthru/stolos/scheduler/README.md

     ./bin/scheduler --app_name test_scheduler/test_bashworker2 -h

-This is how to manually queue a job:
+This is how you can manually queue a job:

     ./bin/scheduler-submit -h